frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 Some people, on the other hand claim, that it's a revolution.
 So, who's got it right?

-Well, I reckon both sides have a point, but they're also missing a few beats.
+Well, I reckon both extremes have a point, but they're also missing a few beats.

 There are some significant changes in API that could be seen as a revolution in its own bubble, indeed.

 However, in a broader sense, it doesn't introduce anything entirely new.
 Instead, it redefines the ways of using existing tools, techniques, and patterns **together**.

-Furthermore, it breathes new life into some old concepts that were forgotten in the (post) SPA era.
+Interestingly, it breathes new life into some old concepts that were forgotten in the (post) SPA era.

 But before we delve into the nitty-gritty of what sets apart Next v13+ from its predecessors and competitors, let's quickly recap the evolution of the web, as we need to understand the historical context to see the full picture.